zalando-incubator/es-operator/docs/GETTING_STARTED.md

  -d '{"number_of_shards":5, "number_of_replicas":2, "routing.allocation.include.group": "group2"}'
  ```

+## Advanced Step: Auto-Scaling

+Once you have gathered some experience in how the ES Operator handles your data nodes, you can start experimenting with auto-scaling features.
+The README.md offers some examples of different scaling scenarios, or look at the manifests of our [demo at the microXchg 2019](https://github.bus.zalan.do/otrosien/microxchg-demo).

 ## Advanced Step: Production-Readiness Features

+If you understood how auto-scaling works, you can tackle the next steps towards production readiness.

 The [Official Helm Charts](https://github.com/elastic/helm-charts/blob/master/elasticsearch/templates/statefulset.yaml) from Elasticsearch offer a few interesting features you may also want to integrate before going to production: